MasonHames/MasonHames/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

 🙋‍♂️ I am a graduate student of Georgia Tech's Coding Bootcamp.
-Aiming to specialize in `React`
+Aiming to specialize in `ReactJS and Front End Development`

-🔭 I’m currently working on my portoflio site with `ReactJS`
+🔭 I’m currently working on a social tech site with `Java and Springboot`

-🌱 I’m currently learning `React` and `Cypress`
+🌱 I’m currently learning `Java` and `AWS`

 🤔 I’m looking for help with `Smash-Char-Theme-Select`